 Research is integral to the departmental mission with the renowned Center for Brain Injury and Repair as well as substantial basic research efforts in ischemia, oncology and neurophysiology.
-The department receives over $3 million annually in NIH support in addition to other external grant sources.
+The department in NIH funding nationally ranks in the top 10, and our research programs are growing rapidly.

 Residents participate in the full process of research including grant preparation, accumulation of data, presentation and publication.
 An involved, active mentoring process is conducted throughout the research rotation.

 Residents are also involved in the educational mission of the department, including direct instruction with medical students, the medical school curriculum, participation in all teaching conferences and, as chief resident, supervising the junior residents.